5 Questions to Ask When Transferring Colleges

 While the majority of transfer credits typically come from other higher education institutions, some colleges will accept equivalent credit hours from other sources.

 At CSU, transfer students can earn credit hours through activities and experience like CLEP exams and other assessments, military training, professional training, certifications, and professional licenses.
-Students wishing to earn credits through experiential learning can submit documentation for a Prior Learning Assessment review, which is based on the Council for Adult and Experiential Learning’s Ten Standards for Assessing Learning.
+Students wishing to earn credits through experiential learning can submit documentation for a Prior Learning Assessment review.

 It’s also important to ask how many credit hours can be applied to your degree program through these alternate ways.
 At CSU, transfer credit for experiential learning can count toward up to 25% of a bachelor’s or master’s degree program; experiential or equivalent credit cannot be applied toward doctoral programs, however.